-Monarca, a 74 gun Spanish ship which was captured at Trafalgar but lost in the storm which followed.
-Hull is cast in resin and has brass etched ratlines, assembly instructions and sail template.
+The San Lorenzo built in the 1760s to 70s by a French naval architect working in Spain.
+Although lightly armed, she was a strongly built ship able to withstand a good deal of punishment.
+Hull is cast in resin and has etched brass ratlines, assembly sheets and sail template.
 Etched brass sails are available as an optional extra, see MTC11.

 HMS Glatton, 56 guns, saw action under Trollope and Bligh, taken out of commission in 1809 she was broken up in 1830.
 Kit is cast in white metal, etched brass ratlines, assembly instructions and sail template.
 Brass etched sails are available as an optional extra, see MTC11.